-- Roaming folder contains data that can move with the user profile from a computer to computer
+- Roaming folder contains data that can move with the user profile from a computer to a computer

 - Local folder contains data that cannot move with your user profile.

-- LocalLow folder includes low level access data, eg. temporary files of your browser when running in a protected mode.
+- LocalLow folder includes low-level access data, eg. temporary files of your browser when running in a protected mode.

 Hope this helps.